astropy/astropy/docs/coordinates/transforming.rst

 Transforming between Systems
 ****************************

 `astropy.coordinates` supports a rich system for transforming coordinates from one frame to another.
 While common astronomy frames are built into Astropy, the transformation infrastructure is dynamic.
 This means it allows users to define new coordinate frames and their transformations.
-The topic of writing your own coordinate frame or transforms is detailed in :ref:`astropy-coordinates-design`, and this section is focused on how to *use* transformations.
+The topic of writing your own coordinate frame or transforms is detailed in :ref:`coordinates-design`, and this section is focused on how to *use* transformations.

 The full list of built-in coordinate frames, the included transformations, and the frame names are shown as a (clickable) graph in the `~astropy.coordinates` API documentation.

 Examples
 --------